cherise-tan/travel-planner-auth/README.md

 	* Custom middleware so we can add colours to messages (app.js)
 	* Create flash message (e.g. ``` req.flash("successMsg", "You are now registered and can log in"); ``` (app.js))
 * Authentication + Authorisation using bcrypt and passport (see below)
+* Rendering views in different layouts, depending on whether or not the user is logged in

 ## Authentication and Authorisation
 * Helpful youtube video by Traversy Media (node, express, mongodb/mongoose, ejs, passport): https://www.youtube.com/watch?v=6FOq4cUdH8k